alpaylan/peer-assisted-parking/README.md

 City grid is given as a command line argument such that:

-''' python main.py 4 3 ''' generates a city of 3x3 with buildings of size 4x4.
+`python main.py 4 3` generates a city of 3x3 with buildings of size 4x4.

 Random seed is given as the 3rd command line argument for controlled experiments.

-''' python main.py 4 3 42 ''' generates a simulation using random seed 42.
+`python main.py 4 3 42` generates a simulation using random seed 42.
 This allows replication of car generation sequences throughout different simulations.

-'''a''' command adds 1 car.
+`a` command adds 1 car.

-Number keys from 1 to 9 generate that amount of car when hit.
+Number keys from `1` to `9` generate that amount of car when hit.

-q, ctrl+c or ctrl+d command ends the simulation.
+`q`, `ctrl+c` or `ctrl+d` command ends the simulation.

 Before entering the command, please get a full sized bash window.

-Project works in python versions >= 3.7
+Project works in **python versions >= 3.7**